soniah/blog/content/posts/2011-02-20-the-scheduling-of-bjj-competitions.md

 ## The fudge factor

 What is the &#8220;fudge factor&#8221;?
-It is simply the extra time you add to each fight to allow for the fact that fights aren&#8217;t going to run immediately one after another.
-I&#8217;ve guessed 1.2, but you might allow 1.4 or even 1.6 for a busy competition.
+It is simply the extra time you add to each fight to allow for the fact that fights aren't going to run immediately one after another.
+I've guessed 1.2, but you might allow 1.4 or even 1.6 for a busy competition.
 Put another way, fights are supposed to last 5 minutes (or 6-10 minutes), but only two things make them shorter:

   * a withdrawal or no-show by a competitor
   * a fight finishing early due to a tap out